 Issued by the European Parliament and written into UK and Jersey legislation, the AIFMD classifies certain investment vehicles, including investment companies, as Alternative Investment Funds ("AIFs") and requires them to appoint an Alternative Investment Fund Manager ("AIFM").
-As the Company's AIFM is based in the European Union ("EU") and as the Company intends to market itself in the EU, a depositary must be appointed to carry out the duties of cash flow monitoring, safe keeping of assets and oversight.
-The Board of the Company retains responsibility for strategy, operations and compliance.
+As the Company's AIFM is based in the European Union ("EU") and as the Company intends to market itself in the EU, a depositary must be appointed to manage and oversee the operations of the Investment Vehicle.
+The Board retains responsibility for strategy, operations and compliance.
+The Directors retain a fiduciary duty to all Shareholders.